Need Help? Give us a call.

 1 (800) 345-3452

-The borrower’s journey through the small business loan underwriting process generally starts with a phone call with a loan representative.
+The borrower’s journey through the business loan underwriting process generally starts with a phone call with a loan representative.

 If not, expect to answer a few questions to serve as an overview of your business financials and objectives.
-These will help whomever you’re working with figure out your best matches for small business loans based on the type product you’re likely qualify for, plus which options are the best fit for your business goals.
+These will help whomever you’re working with figure out your best matches for small business loans based on the type product you’re likely to qualify for, plus which options are the best fit for your business goals.

 You’ll be asked things like:

-Based on your answers, you’ll most likely receive a recommendation as to whether you’re a good fit to apply for a small business loan—and if so, which specific loan products the representative recommends.
+Based on your answers, you’ll most likely receive a recommendation as to whether you’re a good fit to apply for a business loan—and if so, which specific loan products the representative recommends.

 Important: Remember that as much as you’re being asked questions, this is your opportunity to get curious, too!
 Don’t be afraid to ask critical questions about how loan rates and terms are determined—as well as questions about the loan representative’s commission or payment structure to make sure that the advice they’re giving is truly in your best interest and not just their own.